Law Event Bingo Cards - Print Free or Customize

 - Distribute one card per player.
 For marking, you can use pencils.
 Crayons are the cheapest.

-- The caller starts the play by randomly pulling an item from the call list and calling out it to all players.
+- The caller begins the game by randomly drawing an item from the call list and announcing it to everyone.

-- The players check their cards to see if they have the announced word.
-If they do, they dab that word.
+- The players scan their cards to see if they have the called word.
+If they do, they mark that word.

-- The first player to complete a horizontal, vertical, or a diagonal line of marked items yells "Bingo!" and wins the play.
+- The first player to finish a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the game.

-- The caller confirms that the items marked form a correct line according to the Bingo card and call list.
+- The caller confirms that the items crossed off form a proper line according to the Bingo card and call list.

 This Law Event Bingo Cards Game contains following Words or Phrases: R v.
 Oakes, R v.
 Morgentaler, R v.
 Bedford, R v.
 Jordan, R v.
 Kapp, R v.
 Seaboyer, R v.
 Nixon, R v.
 Zundel, R v.
 Grant, R v.
 Moge, R v.
 Sharpe, R v.
 Carosella, R v.
 Malmo-Levine, Reference re Secession of Quebec, R v.
 Trudeau, R v.
 Goodwin, Reference re: Senate Reform, Canada (Attorney General) v.
 Hislop, R v.
 Cooper, R v.
 Walker, Canadian Charter of Rights and Freedoms, Canadian Bill of Rights, Criminal Code of Canada, The Indian Act, Immigration and Refugee Protection Act, Youth Criminal Justice Act, Divorce Act, Employment Standards Act, Bankruptcy and Insolvency Act, Canadian Human Rights Act, Canadian Labour Code, Copyright Act, Trademarks Act, The Ontario Health Insurance Plan Act (OHIP), Canada Health Act, Competition Act, Official Languages Act, Fair Elections Act, Canada Evidence Act, Income Tax Act, Charter of the French Language, The Income Tax Act (RSC 1970), Proceeds of Crime (Money Laundering) and Terrorist Financing Act, Privacy Act, Public Servants Disclosure Protection Act, Freedom of Information and Protection of Privacy Act, Access to Information Act, Canada Labour Code, Bank Act, Federal Accountability Act, Habeas Corpus, Bail, Constitution, Criminal Code, Civil Rights, Jury Duty, Defendant, Plaintiff, Affidavit, Subpoena, Statute, Warrant, Legal Precedent, Common Law, Statutory Law, Legal Counsel, Legal Aid, Trial, Prosecution, Defence, Supreme Court, Appeal, Parole, Probation, Restorative Justice, Misdemeanor, Felony, Criminal Law, Civil Law, Precedent, Contract Law, Intellectual Property, Divorce Law, Family Law, Immigration Law, Bankruptcy, Copyright, Trademark, Inadmissible Evidence, Voir Dire, Habeas Corpus, Due Process, Double Jeopardy, Self-Incrimination, Jury, Perjury, Manslaughter, Murder, Theft, Fraud, Assault, Battery, Robbery, Burglary, Embezzlement, Money Laundering, Bribery, Extortion, Harassment, Hate Crime, White Collar Crime, Victim Impact Statement, Sentencing, Conviction, Acquittal, Appeal Process, Legal Brief, Courtroom, Bailiff, Legal Disclaimer, Mediation, Arbitration, Contract, Tort, Settlement, Injunction, Defendant's Rights, Plaintiff's Rights, Evidence, Discovery, Plea Bargain, Restitution, Pro Bono, Extradition, Miscarriage of Justice, Expert Witness, Substantive Law, Procedural Law, Dismissal, Remand, Parole Hearing, Indictment, Plea, Public Defender, Legal Duty, Misfeasance, Nonfeasance, Malfeasance, Tortfeasor, Class Action, Legal Institutions:, Royal Canadian Mounted Police (RCMP), Canadian Bar Association (CBA), Canadian Judicial Council, Legal Aid Ontario, Ontario Court of Justice, Supreme Court of Canada, Court of Appeal, Federal Court of Canada, Provincial Court, Court of Queen's Bench, Canadian Human Rights Commission, Law Society of Ontario, Law Society of British Columbia, Federal Tribunal, Provincial Legislature, House of Commons, Senate, House of Lords, Parliament, Canadian Senate, Legal Ombudsman, International Criminal Court, Provincial Court of Appeal, Small Claims Court, Family Court, Traffic Court, Tax Court, Administrative Tribunal, Civil Court, Criminal Court, Environmental Court, Military Court, Youth Court, Court Clerk, Court Reporter, Legal Secretary, Notary Public, Bail Bondsman, Paralegal, Judge, Magistrate, Crown Attorney, Defense Counsel, Prosecutor, Lawyer, Attorney, Barrister, Solicitor, Legal Intern, Court Marshal.